 COVID 19 in Costa Rica

-Since the beginning of COVID 19 pandemic in Costa Rica, the local government has taken a very fast and proactive role in managing COVID 19 in the country.
+Since the beginning of the COVID -19 pandemic in Costa Rica, the local government has taken a very fast and proactive role in managing coronavirus in the country.
 They closed schools, prohibited mass gatherings, shut all non-essential businesses, and closed the borders within just 10 days of the first case being confirmed in the country.

 A few months into the pandemic, Costa Rica has been praised for being one of the most successful nations in the fight against Coronavirus.
 The country had the lowest death rate in all of Latin America and has been one of the most successful at flattening the curve.

 However, since the start of the reopening, new daily cases in Costa Rica have been going up.
-In June, the country officially entered the second wave of the pandemic.
-On August 1st, Costa Rica began opening to international tourists.
+In June, the country entered the second wave of the pandemic and since then, the number of daily new cases has hovered around 1000-1500 cases/day.
+At 19.3 new cases per 100,000 people, Costa Rica has a much lower case rate than that of the United States (54.3), but a slightly higher one compared to Canada (16.6).

 For the most up to date information on the number of cases, you can visit the Ministry of Health Facebook.